Terms & Conditions

 However, such a visit cannot establish the likelihood of a particular part failing in future; while there are certain indicators which our representative will be trained to look for, these signs may not have manifested at the time of the service.

-Therefore, subsequent appliance failure should not be attributed to a faulty service; we can make a chargeable visit to establish the cause and effect a repair to your appliance and – should this be found to be due to a failure of our representative to carry out the service regimen correctly – this cost will be refunded.
+Therefore, subsequent appliance failure should not be attributed to a faulty service; we can make a chargeable visit to establish the cause and effect a repair to your appliance.

 - We shall be entitled to recover the costs or damages from any person or contractor whose negligence or faulty workmanship makes us liable to pay for those damages or rectification of work.

-You will be solely liable for any hazardous situation in respect to the CORGI gas regulations or any Gas Warning Notice issued.
-Our representatives operate under their own CORGI registration and are therefore solely liable for any gas work and its subsequent liability.
+You will be solely liable for any hazardous situation in respect to the Gas Safe gas regulations or any Gas Warning Notice issued.
+Our representatives operate under their own Gas Safe registration and are therefore solely liable for any gas work and its subsequent liability.

 - We reserve the right to refuse or decline to undertake any work.